elixir-lsp/elixir-ls/README.md

 ### Connecting to debug adapter

 It may be useful to connect to a running debug adapter node via OTP distribution.
 This enables inspecting the running application and remotely triggering debugged functions.
-In order to do so, set `ELS_ELIXIR_OPTS` in the launch configuration and pass in the appropriate node `name/sname` and `cookie`.
+In order to do so, set `ELS_ELIXIR_OPTS` environment variable in the launch configuration (VSCode only) or **Local setup script** and pass in the appropriate node `name/sname` and `cookie`.

 ```json
 {